Awake at Midnight

 Boris Karloff's Thriller

-Back in the day, even before the time of my childhood, in the dark pages of history forgotten to the modern age, there was horror on television cast in black and white shadows that was usually disrupted by bouts of static interference only curable by a slam on the side of the box and twisting rods in odd directions and weird geometry while the best parts of the show were lost…) There were shows like The Twilight Zone, The Outer Limits, and One Step Beyond.
+Back in the day, even before the time of my childhood, in the dark pages of history forgotten to the modern age, there was horror on television cast in black and white shadows that was usually disrupted by bouts of static interference only curable by a slam on the side of the box and twisting rods in odd directions and weird geometry (while the best parts of the show got missed…) There were programs like The Twilight Zone, The Outer Limits, and One Step Beyond.

-One of the best, dedicated to horror, (unlike the others that always presented a regular shot of Sci-Fi,) was Boris Karloff’s grim goodie, Thriller.
-The show met its demise after only two seasons, too closely competitive with The Alfred Hitchcock Hour.
+One of the best, dedicated to horror (unlike the others that always injected a regular shot of sci-fi,) was Boris Karloff’s grim goodie, Thriller.
+The show sadly met its demise after only two seasons, too closely competitive with The Alfred Hitchcock Hour.

 Thriller